biothings/biothings.api/docs/doc/studio.rst

 .. note:: Instance will store MongoDB data in `/var/lib/mongodb`, ElasticSearch data in `/var/lib/elasticsearch/` directory, and downloaded data and logs in `/home/biothings/biothings_studio/data`.
 Those locations could require extra disk space, if needed Docker option ``-v`` can be used to mount a directory from the host, inside the container.
-   Please refer to Docker documnentation.
+   Please refer to Docker documentation.

 Let's enter the container to check everything is running fine.
 Services may take a while, up to 1 min, before fully started.
 If some services are missing, the troubleshooting section may help.